core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * prefix:       sid
 * reference:    [[THISRFC]]

-## Create new IANA Registry: "SID Mega-Range" registry {#mega-range-registry}
+## Create new IANA Registry: "YANG SID Mega-Range" registry {#mega-range-registry}

-The name of this registry is "SID Mega-Range".
+The name of this registry is "YANG SID Mega-Range".
 This registry is used to record the delegation of the management of a block of SIDs to third parties (such as SDOs or registrars).

 ### Structure